Russell Black

 Anson; Athens; Bingham; Brighton Plantation; Cambridge; Caratunk; Central Somerset UT; Cornville; Dennistown Plantation; Embden; Harmony; Hartland; Highland Plantation; Jackman; Mercer; Moose River; Moscow; New Portland; Northeast Somerset UT; Northwest Somerset UT; Pleasant Ridge Plantation; Ripley; Saint Albans; Seboomook Lake UT; Smithfield; Solon; Starks; The Forks Plantation; and West Forks Plantation

 Prior to his service in the Senate, Sen. Black represented District 114 in the Maine House of Representatives for four consecutive terms.
-While in the House, he served as the ranking member of the Agriculture, Conservation and Forestry Committee.
+While in the House, he served as the ranking member of the Agriculture, Conservation and Forestry Committee and rejoined that committee for the 131st Legislature.
+Sen. Black also served as the Senate Republican Lead of the Inland Fisheries and Wildlife Committee.

 A farmer and a logger by trade, he owns and operates Black Acres Farm in Wilton.
 His farm specializes in raising grass-fed beef cattle and hogs, and producing maple syrup.
 He is a graduate of Mt.
 Blue High School in Farmington and attended Central Maine Community College and the Wentworth Institute for Technology in Boston, Massachusetts.